linkorb/realm/README.md

 * `type`: `realm` (standard) or `decor` (for loading [decor](https://art-decor.org/) files)
 * `filename`: path to the project's `realm.xml` file
-* `unlisted`: optional, allows you to mark the project as unlisted on the frontpage.
+* `unlisted`: optional, allows you to mark the project as unlisted on the viewer's frontpage.
 Direct links still work.

 ## License